Cooking Scallops in Cast Iron is as easy and simple as you can make them using only three ingredients, scallops, olive oil, and salt.

 Description

-Cooking Scallops in Cast Iron is as easy and simple as you can make them using only three ingredients, scallops, olive oil, and salt.
+This Pan Seared Scallops Recipe is as easy, simple and uses only three ingredients, scallops, olive oil, and salt.

 Ingredients